allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 There is no free lunch and that is also the case with provisioning infrastructure.
 Although we did our best to create a coherent and enjoyable environment there are shortcomings that couldn’t be erased.

-We need to acknowledge that Cloud is a fickle mistress.
-Though everyone does their best there is no question that we can’t completely hide the hardware.
+We need to acknowledge that Cloud is as fickle as the wind.
+Though everyone does their best to navigate its torrents there is no question that we can’t completely hide the hardware.
 Thus we sometimes land on an island of incoherent state.
-Our runtime thinks that the infrastructure should look different than it is actually provisioned and report that it can’t reconcile the state automatically.
+Occasionally, the automatic processes fail to apply changes.
+The runtime thinks that the infrastructure should look different than it is actually provisioned, reports that it can’t reconcile the state automatically and fails.
 This requires manual intervention which always reduces the user experience.

 At the end of the day Cloud uses different primitives than software and Infrastructure as a Code has to acknowledge that.
 You don’t have atomic operations so provisioning a service can fail or land in an unknown state.
-You also can’t test for that without actually running a deployment.
-In essence you have a Schroedingers Cloud - you won’t be sure what will happen until you execute your change.
+You also can’t run unit tests for infrastrucutre without actually running a deployment.
+In essence you have a Schrödingers Cloud - you won’t be sure what will happen until you execute your change.
 This contrasts with all that we know and came to love about software which we try to test in all possible scenarios.

 ## Conclusion

 Our migration to Cloud is an ongoing process.
 This may be a never ending challenge as both Cloud and our organization evolve.
 We needed to create a whole new environment that would be both flexible and invisible to the users.
 By using some simple patterns and components we encapsulated infrastructure provisioning in components used for microservices.
 Additionally those components are testable and extendable which helps adapt to changes and users’ feedback.

 At the moment of writing this the solution has been running in production for six months.
 More than one thousand deployments have been made to production and countless more to dev and test.

 I hope this post will spark your creativity and inspire new ways of thinking about Cloud provisioning.